 Shoulder Surgery for Women

 Because of the position of shoulder surgery, female patients are often worried about being uncovered on the operating table.
-Talk to your doctor about wearing a surgical bra, which can be safely worn during the operation.
-Modicine PatientWear, is made of surgical-grade, antimicrobial fabric, and can be safely worn during surgery and during the recovery phase.
-Post surgery, it will be very difficult to take a bra on and off, so the supportive band of the Modesty Bra will make those days post surgery more comfortable.
+If you’re concerned about what bra to wear for shoulder surgery, talk to your doctor about wearing a surgical bra that can be safely worn during the operation.
+Modicine PatientWear is made of surgical-grade, antimicrobial fabric, and can be safely worn during surgery and during the recovery phase.
+Post-surgery, it will be very difficult to take a bra on and off, so the supportive band of the Modesty Bra will make those days post-surgery more comfortable.

 What to Expect During Recovery

 Recovery time for shoulder surgery varies and depends on the type of operation.
 You’ll likely be back to normal activities like driving and cooking just a few days after an arthroscopic subacromial decompression.
-With a shoulder replacement, it is a much longer healing process—it may take months to get back to your daily activities like washing the dishes and folding laundry.
+With a shoulder replacement, expect a much longer healing process—it may take months to get back to daily activities like washing the dishes and folding laundry.

-Regardless of the type of shoulder surgery you had, you will likely be in a sling for a certain amount of time following surgery.
-However, by resting, applying cold compression and following your doctor’s post-operative care instructions, you will be well on your way to recovery, finally free from the constant pain you felt prior to surgery.
+Regardless of the type of shoulder surgery you have, you will likely be in a sling for a certain amount of time following surgery.
+However, by resting, applying cold compression and following your doctor’s post-operative care instructions, you will be well on your way to recovery and finally free from the constant pain you felt prior to surgery.